emad-noorizadeh/rag-metrics/README.md

   `post_filter_feature_config` describing which columns were removed.
 Load this alongside the model to ensure runtime featurization uses the identical configuration.
+* `predictions.csv` (optional via `--save-predictions`) – per-row test outputs
+  with question/answer text, ground-truth label, predicted label, probability, and the top 10 contributing features for each prediction.

 ### Feature reference & enabling flags